-American Heart Association (AHA), a nonprofit, voluntary health agency funded by private contributions, is dedicated to the reduction of death and disability from cardiovascular diseases, including heart diseases and stroke.
-The AHA is one of the world's largest voluntary health organizations with about 2,200 community organizations in all States, the District of Columbia, and Puerto Rico.
-More than 3.7 million persons volunteer with the AHA to fight cardiovascular diseases, the nation's No. 1 killer and a leading cause of disability.
+American Heart Association (AHA) is a nonprofit voluntary health agency funded by private contributions.
+They are dedicated to the reduction of death and disability from cardiovascular diseases like heart diseases and stroke.
+They are one of the world's largest voluntary health organizations with about 2,200 community organizations in all states, the District of Columbia, and Puerto Rico.
+More than 3.7 million people volunteer with the American Heart Association to fight cardiovascular diseases, the nation's No. 1 killer and a leading cause of disability.
 Preventing heart disease and stroke is the first priority of the American Heart Association.
-In support of this goal, the AHA has contributed more than $1 billion to cardiovascular research since 1949.
-Public education programs to inform people how to reduce their risk of heart disease and stroke is another priority.
-The AHA also sponsors continuing medical education seminars and meetings throughout the year.
+In support of this goal, they have contributed more than $1 billion to cardiovascular research since 1949.
+Public education programs to inform people on how to reduce their risk of heart disease and stroke is another priority.
+They also sponsors continuing medical education seminars and meetings throughout the year.